CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-1.md

    The last task automated building and updating only one of the Docker images.
 In this task, we will update the workflow file with a more appropriate workflow for the structure of our repository.
 This task will end with    a file named `docker-publish.yml` that will rebuild and publish Docker images as their respective code is updated.

-   > **Note :** If you see the **Know your location** pop-up, click on **Block**.
+   > **Note:** If you see the **Know your location** pop-up, click on **Block**.

 ## Success criteria:
 To complete this challenge successfully:

 - The application must be deployed using VS Code, which supports GitHub Actions.
 - A new repository must have been created.
-- **CI/CD Implementation**: The CI/CD pipeline should be established using GitHub Actions, encompassing build, test, and deployment stages effectively.
+- **CI/CD Implementation:** The CI/CD pipeline should be established using GitHub Actions, encompassing build, test, and deployment stages effectively.
-- **Deployment Accuracy**: The application must be successfully deployed using GitHub Actions, and the chosen deployment strategy should align with the project's requirements.
+- **Deployment Accuracy:** The application must be successfully deployed using GitHub Actions, and the chosen deployment strategy should align with the project's requirements.

 ## Additional Resources: